Case Study · Parleva

 Results

-Removing the gates and getting learners into the behavior quickly was validated.
-For a product built around speaking confidence, the first meaningful moment is the first exchange.
-Parleva compressed that gap to under a minute.
+Removing placement tests and tutorial friction worked.
+For a product built around speaking confidence, the first exchange is the product — and the onboarding compressed the gap between curiosity and value to under a minute.

 Start quickly